Explore the Top Things to Do in Bonaire in a Day on a Cruise

 Salt Pans & Pyramids

-Imagine driving along the road, the blue Caribbean ocean and pink water on the other.
-We have to go back to witness this.
+Imagine driving along the road with the deep blue Caribbean ocean on one side and, potentially, pink water on the other.
+We need to go back to see this!

 Pekelmeer Flamingo Sanctuary